marrrie23/2013_vs_2023_songs/README.md

 ## Cleaning and Preprocessing
 The lyrics underwent several preprocessing steps:
-- Stripping of headers, footers, and any non-lyrical content.
 - Encoding normalization to UTF-8 for consistency.
 - Tokenization and lemmatization using spaCy to standardize word forms.